About the Group

 The Chair begins with a moment of silence, followed by the AA Preamble and introductions.

-Lead (Reading + Share)
+Speaker (Reading + Share)

 Discussion